arduino/docs-content/contribution-templates/tutorial-template/tutorial-template.md

   - iot-cloud
 ---

 Update the frontmatter above with information that fits your tutorial.
 Remove the section that are not relevant or filled in.
-Note that you must at least fill in the title, description and author.
+Note that you **must** at least fill in the title, description and author.
+Remove the sections that are not filled in.

 ## Introduction